Advertisment

 A Historical Perspective

 It's important to note that the Supreme Court's 2020 judgment marked a watershed moment.
 It placed women officers who joined the forces under the Short Service Commission scheme on par with their male counterparts.
-Prior to this landmark ruling, male officers had the option to apply for permanent commission after completing 14 years of service, while women officers had no such choice and were often compelled to retire prematurely.
+Prior to this landmark ruling, male officers had the option to apply for permanent commission after completing 14 years of service, while female officers had no such choice and were often compelled to retire prematurely.

 Broadening Horizons